-“Volunteering and community engagement provides me the opportunity to give back to a town that has given so much to me and my family over the years.
+“Volunteering and community engagement provides me with the opportunity to give back to a town that has given so much to me and my family over the years.
 As a small business owner in a town you grew up in, you are able to connect with your membership on a much deeper level.
 Some of our members I have known since I was 5 years old!
 Seeing them at our fitness club is like hanging out in our neighborhood again.”

 When talking about their mission as owners, Leslie feels passionately about the success of others.
 She states that there is a lot of joy that comes with helping people feel better both mentally and physically.